marncz/torcrawler/README.md

 # torcrawler
-Hidden service crawler for the Tor network
+Hidden service crawler for the Tor network, it uses mySQL to save results.

 # Usage